r00t254/Awwards-App/README.md

 Heroku
 # Known Bugs
 There are no known bugs currently but pull requests are allowed incase of a bug

 # Contact Informations
+You can send your feedback and comments through this email.